 - Easy payment – often I don’t have my credit card nearby when ordering online.
 Offering PayPal means I don’t have to retrieve my card.
 I also have protection from unscrupulous websites which increases my trust in your site

 - Calling options – many customers use a mobile device to make calls.
 Using letters instead of numbers worked when people used landlines, but they’re a nightmare for mobile customers.
 Also, if done correctly, users can make a call by selecting your number from the website without having to copy and paste it into their phone.
 Make your contact information — phone, address, email — easy to find on your website.

 - Electronic options – searching for a place to print out your boarding pass, receipt, or ticket is annoying.
 So is finding an envelope and stamp.
 Or entering useless information multiple times on a form.
-Make sure you offer electronic option for customers and saving information from 1 screen to the next.
+Make sure you offer an electronic option for customers and saving information from 1 screen to the next.

 - Atmospherics – if you’ve ever tried having a conversation in most restaurants today, you know it can be challenging.
 Between the hubbub in the kitchen, other conversations, and the ubiquitous music playing to loud, you can’t even hear yourself think, let alone hear fellow diners.
 Poor traffic flow means you’re constantly jostled, inconvenienced (think IKEA), or can’t find what you want.
 Long lines mean you can’t plan your time effectively.
-Poor lighting or layout in parking lots make them a death trap.
+Poor lighting or layout in parking lots makes them a death trap.
 Inconsistent signage makes it difficult for customers to find you.

 Optimize the customer experience

 Before you can optimize the customer experience, you need to measure it.

-A service audit is the perfect tool for identifying failures and creating a better customer experience.
+A service audit is a perfect tool for identifying failures and creating a better customer experience.

 Here are examples of elements you’d include in the service audit of the Rail Europe journey displayed above: